JennyPng/portfolio/jennypng/_posts/portfolio-revamp.md

 3. I also really wanted to add a blog section because I love documenting thought processes behind projects, and this would be the ideal location

-I got the most frontend experience from working on a recent project, Jam Journal.
+I got the most frontend experience from working on a recent project, Jam Journal, using Next.js and Tailwind for the first time.
 Before this, I had some React and HTML/CSS experience but not enough to comfortably describe my skill level as intermediate.
 That project was a bit rushed because I was working on it in a
 6 week build space - I wanted to use this portfolio revamp, something with no real deadline, as a chance to go slowly, code cleanly, and really strengthen my foundational knowledge.